 A B460 motherboard has the primary M.2 connector sharing the bandwidth with the first SATA port which makes the SATA port disabled if a SATA SSD is installed in the M.2 connector but in case, If an NVME SSD is used, then the first SATA port will work.
 B460 boards with 2x PCI-E x16 slots that support CrossfireX usually have the second PCI-E x16 run at X4 mode which can downgrade to either X2 or X1 depending upon the usage of other PCI slots or M.2 connectors or it can also be disabled in some cases.

-Now, coming to the list, we have the following top 4 B460 motherboards that are worthy of your buy and should be sufficient in most of the cases.
-Do feel free to let me know what do you think about these motherboards.
+Now, coming to the list, we have the following top 4 B460 motherboards that are worthy of your buy and should be sufficient in most cases.
+Do feel free to let me know what you think about these motherboards.

 While almost every ATX B460 Asus motherboard is capable of AMD CrossfireX, some of the boards will get its second PCI-E x16 slot disabled because they share bandwidth with the PCI-E x1 slots and some of them will run the second PCI-E x16 slot at X2 or X1 if any of the PCI-E x1 slots are occupied.